 Dr. Gottman is well known for his writings about the 4 horsemen of the apocalypse.
 These are 4 actions that destroy a marriage and lead to divorce.
 One of them is criticism.
 Many people confuse criticism with a complaint.
 A complaint is when you might say “Honey, you said you would take the trash out today.
 We’re ready to go to bed and the trash is still in the house.”
 Criticism makes it personal.
 A criticism sounds like this: “You are worthless.
 You promised to take the trash out and you didn’t.
 Why can’t you do anything you say.
 You’re a liar.”

-In relation to the 5 Love Languages, the need for admiration is similar to Words of Affirmation.
+In relation to the 5 Love Needs, the need for admiration is similar to Words of Affirmation.
 Kind words heal.
 Harsh words hurt.
 When we feel pain from our partner it may seem OK to use harsh words.
 Nothing could be further from the truth.
 Every harsh word causes a withdrawal in the love bank.
 Enough harsh words cause a negative balance.
 When the love bank goes into the negative the marriage is in serious jeopardy.
 We control the words we use.
 We make the choice to make deposits or withdrawals.

 Determine Your Emotional Needs

-Below is the list of 10 emotional needs.
 The way to determine your emotional needs is to first read the descriptions above and make a list that you think are your 10 emotional needs, prioritized from 1 to 10.
 Now, imagine you could only have 1 of these needs.
 Take a look at number 1 and number 2.
 Make a mark next to the one that would help you feel more loved.
 Then look at number 2 and number 3.
 Make a mark next to the one that would help you feel most loved.
 Continue down the list for all 10.
 Make sure the last comparison is between number 10 and number 1, so that all 10 get an equal comparison.

 The next step is to imagine you can have 2 of the emotional needs.
 This time look at the first 4 needs and place a mark next to the 2 you most associate with.
 Then, look at 2 through 5 and place a mark next to the 2 you most need.
 Then 3 through 6 going through the entire list placing a mark next to the 2 you feel would most help you feel loved.
 Like before, make sure the last comparison is between number 10 and number 3.